xbmc/kodi-tv/src/content/article/over-a-year-late-a-dollar-short-more-than-two-decades-of-kodi/index.md

 While many folk worked on getting Linux and various other things running, the project that attracted me the most was Xbox Media Player.
 This brought the ability to play compressed media to the Xbox: up until this point, only a computer could play these files, and if you were one of the those super early adopters who had network cables strung across your house, you could now even stream it over the network or the Internet (which was definitely not fast enough for video… yet!).

 [XBMP](https://sourceforge.net/projects/xbplayer/) came out in 2002 as the convergence of two separate closed source apps natively written with the Microsoft Xbox Development Kit by **d7o3g4q** (a.k.a. duo) and **RUNTiME**.
 As many at the time pointed out, since it was leveraging GPL code, it likely needed to be open source.
-At the same time, another developer - **Frodo** - had created [YAMP](https://sourceforge.net/projects/xbyamp/) as "Yet Another Media Player"; when this project also converged at the end of 2002, [Xbox Media Center](https://sourceforge.net/projects/xbmc/), or XBMC, was born.
+At the same time, another developer - **Frodo** - had created [YAMP](https://sourceforge.net/projects/xbyamp/) as "Yet Another Media Player"; when these projects also converged at the end of 2002, [Xbox Media Center](https://sourceforge.net/projects/xbmc/), or XBMC, was born.
 While the initial beta was closed source, the developers quickly open sourced it and it's been open source ever since.

 ![XBMC v2 Home Screen, 2007](/images/blog/xbmc-2007-1080p.webp "Image of the 2007 XBMC home screen and menu")

 *XBMC v2, released September 2006*

 (You can even have a read of the [original manual](https://kodi.tv/images/xbmp2.4manual.english.pdf) if you like!)

 I was a dedicated Xbox user at the time, for everything besides gaming.
-I diligently connected to #xbins on EFnet to find the new binary release and watched in awe the quick iteration these folks were doing, adding so many incredible features, even supporting things like CD+G for Karaoke.
+I diligently connected to #xbins on EFnet to find the latest binary release and watched in awe the quick iteration these folks were doing, adding so many incredible features, even supporting things like CD+G for Karaoke.
 You have to realise how groundbreaking a library mode was, allowing you to peruse your stored media collection while everyone else - even Netflix - was still renting DVDs by post or picking them up in strip mall stores.

 The developers themselves deserve a ton of recognition: their tireless pursuit of the best media experience, one that was infinitely customizable and powerful and something they were proud of.
 While most have moved on to other things, a few, like **spiff**, remain around since those early days, and are still here to let others know why certain things are why they are and even to still occasionally contribute code.

 **Success Has Many Parents**

 But these folks did not do this in a vacuum: as the saying goes, "it takes a village".
 [FFmpeg](https://ffmpeg.org), for example, being the Internet's Swiss Army knife for video, handles so much of the core rendering and playback.
-In developer parlance, we call these 'dependencies' but I prefer to think of these types of library as the backbone.
+In developer parlance, we call these 'dependencies' but I prefer to think of these types of libraries as the backbone.
 Without the ability to stand on the shoulder of these mammoth libraries, XBMC devs would never have been able to focus so much on the skinning and user experience.
 While XBMC was initially heavily based on [mplayer](http://www.mplayerhq.hu), which is now known as [mpv](https://mpv.io), it has evolved into being closely tied to FFmpeg.

 ![XBMC v9 "Babylon" Home Screen, 2009](/images/blog/xbmc-2009-1080p.webp "Image of the 2009 XBMC home screen and menu")

 *XBMC v9 "Babylon", released May 2009*

 There are also countless other contributors - to the code, artwork, forum, and beyond - who absolutely have to be acknowledged.
 It's been a long journey from those early applications thru XBMP and XBMC to today's Kodi, but it's clear that the application wouldn't be what it is without the add-on ecosystem, translators, community moderators, volunteer artists, system admins, database admins, and many more.

-And while devs have came and gone, the project has lived on, continuing to expand to every major platform it possibly can, even to a couple of smart TV ones now.
+And while devs have came and gone, the project has lived on, continuing to expand to every major platform it possibly can, even to a couple of smart TVs now.
 Highly unusual - maybe unique - as an open-source application that started on a Microsoft product before spreading further to so many other, disparate platforms, Kodi has now even come full circle to be back in the [Xbox Store](https://apps.microsoft.com/detail/9NBLGGH4T892?hl=en-US&gl=US) (although, somewhat ironically, Microsoft platforms have become increasingly challenging for us because we lack current developer knowledge).
 We still try to bring all the functionality we can to every platform we can: you've got a weird mod file, from your demoscene days?
 Still got a pile of FLVs?
 We got you.
 What about wanting to stream Widevine-enabled Internet content with an open-source project?
 Yeah, we see you and we care.

 **So, Here We Are**